reimagined/resolve/docs/basics/resolve-app-structure.md

   * MySQL
   * In-memory

-You can also provide your on implementation of data adapters by implementing a specific API interface.
+You can also provide your own implementation of data adapters by implementing a specific API interface.